dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T438: Suggesting inferiority leads to harmful segregation.
+### T438: The notion some groups are inherently inferior and should be segregated is harmful.

 |Support|
 |---|